cezarc1/takehome/thoughts.md

 2. **Incorporate Context Awareness**
    Introduce context awareness in a way that makes the chatbot more responsive to the timing and circumstances of each interaction.
 Examples might include awareness of the current time or the duration of a conversation.

+    > I added the time gap between live conversations but not between messages for the llm to respond to.
+There could be other things, that would be relevant, like holidays or things outside of the memory.
+Or perhaps something specific about the fan (their birthday, etc.)

 3. **Topic Filtering**
    Ensure the chatbot avoids discussing specific topics that may not be suitable.
 For this exercise, keep responses free of mentions of social media platforms (except OnlyFans) and interactions suggesting in-person meetings with fans.